jayanthsagar/DevOpsKit-docs/14-AzTS UI Manual/Readme.md

 ## How to Add By Design Exception?
 ### What is By Design Exception?
-Applicable for scenerios where there is no security risk dur to current control failure.
+Applicable for scenerios where there is no security risk due to current control failure.
 For example, the team mitigated the risk through code implementation or the security control is expected to fail due to by design of application.

 Only following controls are allowed for By Design exception: